yashilvora19/accident_severity_prediction/README.md

 Within the 4 of us, we alternated between the programming and writing our work to the README over the different milestones.

-Ishika Agrawal: Worked on building the neural network model, working on hyperparameter tuning neural network and SVM, and organizing our README and testing out our SVM model.
+Ishika Agrawal: Worked on building the neural network model, working on hyperparameter tuning neural network and Random Forest, organizing our README, and testing out our Random Forest model.

-Arnav Kamdar: Worked on logistic regression, SVM's and Decision Trees (testing and evaluating performance) organizing the README for the different milestones
+Arnav Kamdar: Worked on logistic regression, Random Forests and Decision Trees (testing, evaluating, tuning, and improving performance), organizing and editing the README for the different milestones.

-Mishka Jethwani: Worked majorly on organizing our README and hyperparameter tuning and model building for SVM's and Decision Trees.
+Mishka Jethwani: Worked majorly on organizing our README and hyperparameter tuning and model building for Random Forests and Decision Trees.

-Yashil Vora: Worked majorly on Data Preprocessing and EDA, Logistic Regression, and Neural Netorks along with organzing the README and creating the webapp.
+Yashil Vora: Worked majorly on Data Preprocessing and EDA, Logistic Regression, and Neural Networks along with organizing the README and creating the webapp.